ScilifelabDataCentre/dds_workshop/docs/1_installation.md

 ![enter image description here](https://scilifelabdatacentre.github.io/dds_cli/_images/dds-version.svg)

+###### Subsection tasks
+ - [ ] TASK: Follow the isntructions for your operating system and install the DDS client.
+ - [ ] TASK: verify the installation and check the version.

 # B. Configure the client to use the Test instance of DDS

-For today's hands on session you will be using the Test instance of DDS, instead of the Production one.
+For today's hands on sessions you will be using the Test instance of DDS, instead of the Production one.
 In order to do this, you need to tell the client to use the correct URL.

 By default, the client uses the Production instance with the URL: